Attack the Block: Plot

-On Guy Fawkes Night, white trainee nurse Samantha Adams is mugged and violently attacked by a gang of black teenage hoodlums: Pest, Dennis, Jerome, Biggz and leader Moses.
+On Guy Fawkes Night, trainee nurse Samantha Adams is mugged and violently attacked by a gang of teenage hoodlums from South London: Pest, Dennis, Jerome, Biggz and leader Moses.
 When a meteorite falls from the sky into a nearby car, Samantha escapes.
 As Moses searches the wreck of the car for valuables, his face is scratched by a dog-sized alien creature.
 The creature runs away, but the gang chase and kill it.
 Hoping to gain fame and fortune, they take the dead animal to their acquaintance, cannabis dealer Ron and his boss Hi-Hatz, a local gang leader, who instead recruits Moses to work for him.

 More objects fall from the sky.
-Eager to fight the creatures, the gang arm themselves and go to the nearest crash site, where they find one dead alien, but other living aliens.
-However, they find these aliens are much larger and more threatening.
+The gang arm themselves and go after them, however, these aliens are much larger and more threatening.
 After one kills Dennis's pet pitbull Pogo, the gang flee but are intercepted by two policemen accompanying Samantha, and Moses is arrested.
-The aliens follow Moses and maul the unarmed officers to death, leaving Samantha and Moses trapped inside a van.
-Dennis reaches the vehicle and drives it away, only to crash into Hi-Hatz's car when they pass through a nearby building's parking space.
-Samantha runs away while the rest of Moses's gang catch up and confront Hi-Hatz and his henchman, who accuse Moses of trying to kill Hi-Hatz in order to replace him as the local drug lord.
-An alien arrives and kills the henchman but is killed in turn by Hi-Hatz.

-The gang try to flee to Wyndham Tower, a tower block, but are attacked outside by the aliens; Biggz is forced to hide in a recycling bin, though he is later saved by a pair of their young neighbours who manage to kill the alien.
-Meanwhile, Pest is bitten in the leg by an alien who breaks into their building.
-They discover that Samantha also lives in their building and persuade her to treat Pest's leg.
-An alien bursts into her flat and Moses kills it with a samurai sword.
-Realising that the group was not lying about the creatures being extraterrestrial, Samantha joins them.
+The aliens kill the officers, Samantha and Moses escape.
+A henchman of local drug lord Hi-Hatz is killed by aliens.
+The gang try to flee and Biggz hides in a recycling bin, though he is later saved by a pair of their young neighbours who manage to kill the alien.
+An alien bursts into Samantha's flat and Moses kills it with a samurai sword, so she joins them.

-The gang move upstairs to the flat where Tia, Dimples, Dionna and Gloria live, believing that their security gate will keep them safe.
-Two aliens instead attack from outside, smashing through the windows and decapitating Dennis.
-Samantha kills an alien, saving Moses in the process, while Tia and Dimples manage to kill the other one by ganging up on it.
+The gang move upstairs to the flat where Tia, Dimples, Dionna and Gloria live, but 2 aliens attack from outside, smashing through the windows and decapitating Dennis.
+Samantha kills an alien, saving Moses in the process, while Tia and Dimples manage to kill the other one.
 The girls believe the boys to be the focus of the creatures and kick them out of the flat.
-Hi-Hatz and two more henchmen arrive and attack the gang, blaming them for the death of the first henchman, but another alien arrives and chases Hi-Hatz and the henchmen into a lift; only Hi-Hatz makes it out alive.
+Hi-Hatz and two more henchmen arrive to attack the gang, but are attacked by aliens; only Hi-Hatz makes it out alive.